A/N: This story is dedicated to AJ, Bex, C & Daisy, for their love, support, and for always being awesome.

 “Brianna still hasn’t forgotten that Stone blackmailed her to get the information he needed to take over her father’s company.
 She doesn’t trust him,” Mac answered about her character on Hart’s Valley.
 “But anything can happen in a season finale.”

-“Mackenzie, you have a hard job - pretending to resist this man on screen,” Star said to her.
+“Mackenzie, I think you have one of the hardest jobs, having to pretend to resist this man on screen,” Star said to her.